csfeeser/terraform/for_eachpractice.md

 #### PART 2:
 A glutton for punishment, eh?

 - Take the module below.
-We'll use `null_resource` again but this time we'remaking resource groups AND vnets!
+We'll use `null_resource` again but this time we're making resource groups AND vnets!
 - The data in locals is different this time.
 Create the three resource groups as before.
 - Now we need to create *vnets* (still only using `null_resource`).
 Again using `for_each`, create three vnets from the `locals` block.
 Respectively, the vnet name/region should be `{omega: eastus, psi: southindia, chi: westus2}`